Priyansh6747/Red-Black-Tree-Visualizer/README.md

       1. Removes a node and rebalances the tree to restore its properties.
    3. Reset:
       1. Clears the current tree, allowing you to start fresh.
+   4. Save:
+      1. **Save the Current Tree:** Save the current working tree, including its structure and operations.
+      2. **Display Tree Buttons:** Create a button for each saved tree, labeled with the tree's root value, with the minimum root value displayed first (priority queue ordering).
+      3. **Load a Tree on Click:** Load the clicked tree and make it the active tree in the visualizer.
 ## Contributing

 Contributions are welcome to enhance the functionality and features of the Red-Black Tree Visualizer.